MargaretKocherga/MovieTickets/README.md

 # MovieTickets

-**MovieTickets** is an application for cinema operator to create, edit, delete seances and to buy movie tickets for the selected date.
+**MovieTickets** is an application for cinema operator to create, edit, delete seances and also to buy movie tickets for the selected date.
 It was created as a university project in QTCreator in C++.

 ## Running MovieTickets